JiaxiWong/MIND-News-RecSys/README.md

 | **nDCG@5** | **0.3917** |**0.4718** |**0.378** |

 ## Key Features
-1. **Semantic Initialization**: Uses `all-MiniLM-L6-v2` (BERT) to encode news titles, reducing dimensions via PCA (32-dim).
+### 1. Semantic Initialization
+Utilizes the pre-trained **`all-MiniLM-L6-v2` (BERT)** model to encode news titles into high-quality semantic vectors.
+These vectors are compressed to **32 dimensions via PCA**, ensuring efficient computation while retaining rich semantic information to solve the item cold-start problem.

-2. **Attention-Based Interest Modeling**：
+### 2. Attention-Based Interest Modeling
+Unlike traditional pooling methods, this model leverages an **Attention Mechanism** to capture diverse user interests dynamically:
-   - **Attention Mechanism**: Use Attention Mechanism to capture the diversity of user interests.
-It dynamically calculates the relevance between the candidate news and each item in the user's reading history.
-This allows the model to adaptively assign higher weights to relevant historical behaviors while suppressing noise from irrelevant clicks, resulting in more precise and personalized recommendations.
+* **Dynamic Relevance:** Dynamically calculates the relevance score between the candidate news and each item in the user's reading history.
+* **Noise Suppression:** Adaptively assigns higher weights to relevant historical behaviors while suppressing noise from accidental or irrelevant clicks, resulting in highly precise and personalized recommendations.

-4. **Two-Stage Training**:
-   - **Warm-up**: Freeze BERT embeddings, train MLP.
-   - **Fine-tuning**: Unfreeze all layers with low LR (`5e-5`).
-5. **Multi-Modal Features**: Incorporates News ID, Category, and Subcategory.
+### 3. Robust Two-Stage Training Strategy
+To effectively bridge the gap between general semantic knowledge (BERT) and specific user preference patterns (CTR task), we adopt a robust training pipeline:
+* **Stage 1: Warm-up (Freezing Strategy):**
+    * The pre-trained BERT embeddings are **frozen** (gradients not calculated).
+    * Only the downstream DIN network (MLP) is trained with a higher learning rate (`1e-3`).
+    * *Purpose:* Prevents noisy gradients from the randomly initialized MLP layers from distorting the high-quality semantic representations of the pre-trained language model.
+* **Stage 2: Global Fine-tuning:**
+    * All layers (including BERT embeddings) are **unfrozen** and trained jointly with a very low learning rate (`5e-5`).
+    * *Purpose:* Performs **Domain Adaptation**, allowing generic semantic vectors to align with the specific content distribution and user click behaviors of the MIND dataset.

+### 4. Multi-Modal Feature Fusion
+To tackle data sparsity, the model constructs a dense, hierarchical representation for every news item instead of relying solely on sparse Item IDs:
+* **Hierarchical Structure:** Integrates **News ID**, **Category** (e.g., Sports), and **Subcategory** (e.g., Basketball_NBA).
+* **Cold-Start Robustness:** By incorporating category features, the model can leverage **generalized user interests** (e.g., recommending a new "Tech" article to a tech-savvy user) even if the specific News ID has no interaction history.
+* **DIN Integration:** The attention mechanism is applied across both ID and category sequences, capturing user interests at multiple levels of granularity.

 ## Quick Start
 1. Install dependencies: `pip install -r requirements.txt`